Benefits of accreditation for your practice AND your staff

 GPs often find it difficult to allocate their time effectively within their practices.
-How can a GP find the time to attain their RACGP CPD points?
-Or those ACRRM Professional Development Points (PDP) points?
-By contributing to your practice’s AGPAL accreditation, not only does the participating GPs assist with providing continuous quality improvement, they are eligible for GP CPD points, CPD & QI points, and/or PDP points.
+How can a GP find the time to attain their RACGP CPD hours?
+Or those ACRRM CPD hours?
+By contributing to your practice’s AGPAL accreditation, not only does the participating GP assist with providing continuous quality improvement, they are eligible for GP CPD hours.

 GPs are eligible for the following, regarding their contribution to their practice’s AGPAL accreditation process:

-- Royal Australian College of General Practitioners (RACGP) QI&CPD points
+- Royal Australian College of General Practitioners (RACGP) CPD hours

-- Australian College of Rural and Remote Medicine (ACRRM) PDP points
+- Australian College of Rural and Remote Medicine (ACRRM) CPD hours

-To ensure points are allocated appropriately, each GP should
+To ensure hours are allocated appropriately, each GP should

 - Provide their RACGP/ACRRM membership number in the ‘Practice Profile’ within their AGPAL accreditation hub during the self-assessment process.